mcmire/hierarchical_page_titles/README.md

         </body>
       </html>

-#### Window title with prefix
+#### Two

-Nothing special required here, just put it in your layout:
+What if you want the name of your site to show up in the window title?
+The easiest way is to just hard-code it in your layout:

       <html>
         <head><title>My Site - <%= window_title %></title></head>